What are 3 major diabetes signs? Three important diabetes signs are polyuria, polydipsia, and polyphagia.

 - Polyphagia – have frequent and increased appetite.

-In case of diabetes type 1, the above symptoms develop quickly; on the other hand, it develops slower in diabetes type 2.
+In the case of diabetes type 1, the above symptoms develop quickly; on the other hand, it develops slower in diabetes type 2.

 How are diabetes signs developing?

-This major three diabetes signs are developing by the effect of elevated blood glucose level in your body, disturbed glucose homeostasis.
+These 3 major diabetes signs are developed due to the effect of elevated blood glucose level in your body, that is disturbed glucose homeostasis.

-- Polyuria - If the blood-sugar level gets elevated, your kidney try flushing out this extra glucose in your blood as urine.
+- Polyuria - If the blood-sugar level gets elevated, your kidney tries flushing out this extra glucose in your blood as urine.
 Thus, diabetic people urinate frequently and/or in large quantities.

 - Polydipsia –polyuria leads to liquid depletion called dehydration causing dry mouth and throat.
-It increases the osmotic blood pressure and lower blood volume, so kidney releases rennin angiotensin, which stimulates hypothalamus to signal thirst.
+It increases the osmotic blood pressure and lowers blood volume, so kidney releases rennin-angiotensin, which stimulates the hypothalamus to signal thirst.
 Thus, diabetes is having frequent heavy thirst.

 - Polyphagia – the thirst mechanism in 40% of people has mistakenly recognized as hunger.
 In addition, when you feel tired, your body signals for energy as hunger.
-This causes you feel hunger.
+This causes you to feel hunger.

 Polyuria, Polydipsia, and Polyphagia are the most vital diabetes signs; there are general diabetes symptoms common to all.
 Additionally, there are unique symptoms; they are diabetes symptoms in men, diabetes symptoms in women, and diabetes symptoms in children.

 Diabetes without symptoms

 There are about 20 to 30% of people with diabetes diagnosed without symptoms, most commonly diabetes type 2.
 They are totally symptom-less and diagnosed during routine health checkup or during any other illness.
 Generally, this symptom-less diabetes may continue for more than 5 to 10 years by the time, diabetes complications may start affecting various organs.
 Thus, if you are at increased risk to diabetes, then you need to undergo a routine blood-glucose test to diagnose diabetes in time and stop diabetes complications.